-- Take a quick check to make sure the taxpayer(s) income is not more than our income limit of \$67,000. - If it is higher, inform your site coordinator. - Verify both spouses are at the site if filing a joint tax return. - If they are not, inform your site coordinator. - Explain the Intake/Interview & Quality Review Process so that the taxpayers understand that they are expected to: - Complete Form 13614-C prior to having the return prepared - Be interviewed by the return preparer and answer additional questions as needed - Participate in a quality review of their tax return by someone other than the return preparer
+- Take a quick check to make sure the taxpayer(s) income is below our income limit of \$60,000. - If they are not, inform your site coordinator. - Verify both spouses are at the site if filing a joint tax return. - If they are not, inform your site coordinator. - Explain the Intake/Interview & Quality Review Process so that the taxpayers understand that they are expected to: - Complete Form 13614-C prior to having the return prepared - Be interviewed by the return preparer and answer additional questions as needed - Participate in a quality review of their tax return by someone other than the return preparer